 Veterans and military spouses can face tough challenges during extended deployments and Permanent Change of Station moves.
 Our Life Events Services (LES) team helps veteran employees navigate significant life events, including helping them connect to community resources, confidential counseling, childcare and other referral programs and services.

 At Bank of America, we are proud to offer employment opportunities to talented veterans, reservists and military spouses.
 Easing the transition into the civilian world is our way of giving back to the people and families who have sacrificed so much to protect our way of life.
 We employ thousands of veterans and military spouses.
-Building on our longstanding commitment, since 2014 we have hired more than 8,000 service members toward hitting our goal of hiring 10,000 veterans, guard and reservists.
+Building on our 2014 goal and longstanding commitment, we have hired more than 10,000 veterans, guardsmen, and reservists.